stephbarker/hype-week/README.md

 # HypeWeek

-An web app using the Spotify Web Api and Playback SDK that allows a user to listen to a fun weekly playlist that changes every Monday!
+A web app using the Spotify Web Api and Playback SDK that allows a user to listen to a fun weekly playlist that changes every Monday!

 \*\*Note: You must be a Spotify user to login, and you must have a premium account to access playback capabilities.